 ID-The Schoolmaker's House

-The house for the person looking for Historic Tuscan Features and an Amazing Project Close to Lucca.
+Important house within the village for the person looking for Historic Tuscan Features and an Amazing Project Close to Lucca.

-The chestnut drying shed has a gap where they would put the chestnuts ready to light a fire underneath.
+The house has a chestnut drying shed attached to it with a gap where they would put the chestnuts ready to light a fire underneath.
 This is shown in the last photo.

 The age of the house is noted by the stonework which is placed in a style called Poste-a-Fila seen in the second-to-last photo.
-There is even the original cement.
+A local architect thinks that it could even be 1000 years old.
+There is even an arrow slit implying that maybe the house was a military station at some point in its long history.

 The living area is raised and accessed by stone stairs.
 Here one enters a large, light room with arched windows which still have the original closures.
 Apparently in history, these windows actually didn't have glass due to the clement climate.
+There are three arched windows flooding this room with light.
 There are stairs going up to the Minstrals gallery.

 The property has been structurally restored recently to make it safe.